 In addition to these key partners, this work would not be successful without the committed involvement of many community neighborhood stakeholders, including residents, landlords, churches, community groups, and others.
 For this reason the City’s community revitalization work incorporates the input of these stakeholders throughout every phase of our process.

-Successful revitalization is largely defined by neighborhood stakeholders, but always includes the removal of blight from the neighborhood and ensuring interior living conditions are up to code.
+Though successful revitalization is largely defined by neighborhood stakeholders, it always includes the removal of blight from the neighborhood and ensuring interior living conditions are up to code.
 Frequently, stakeholders also seek to increase safety, build deeper partnerships with their neighborhood schools, reduce speeding, and many other neighborhood-specific projects.

-The NRT currently consists of one manager, four senior housing specialists, two community revitalization specialists, four community revitalization technicians, and two community outreach coordinators.
+The NRT currently consists of one manager, three senior housing specialists, one community revitalization specialist, four community revitalization technicians, and four community outreach coordinators.

 The City’s Community Revitalization program aims to:

 - Actively engage residents in the revitalization process.